What is Spondylolisthesis?

 To get relief from the discomfort caused by Spondylolisthesis, anti-inflammatory and pain-relieving medications such as NSAID’s are prescribed.

 The most effective treatment for Spondylolisthesis is to undergo Physical Therapy.
-Our offices at New York City, Wall Street, Upper East Side, and Astoria offers Physical Therapy for patients going through pain.
+Our offices at New York City, Wall Street and Astoria, Queens offers Physical Therapy for patients going through pain.